jtdimasaka/jtdimasaka.github.io/dimasakawoodcarvings.md

     <dt><a href="/images/papa.jpg"><img class="" src="/images/papa.jpg"/></a></dt>
 </dl>

-<p>Behind my prestigious achievements and education is our loving father, Loreto 'Lito' Rivera Dimasaka.
+<p>Behind the prestigious achievements and education is our loving father, Loreto 'Lito' Rivera Dimasaka.
 Although he was unable to complete elementary school due to the challenges of extreme poverty and the difficult conditions we faced—such as living in an informal settlement without electricity—his determination and love for us were unwavering.
 Despite the modest and irregular income he earned as a tricycle driver, averaging about $ 3-4 (₱ 150-200) a day, he taught us invaluable lessons in humility and the importance of appreciating the simple joys of life in the provinces.</p>

 <p>Here, I would like to appreciate, share, (and sell) his artistic hand-made wood carvings that he started learning and doing since 1974.
 Anywhere in the world, if there is anything that you would like to buy or offer a price or if you would like to visit our home in <a href="https://maps.app.goo.gl/xt6fXFTUGfNULWML6">Calauan, Laguna, Philippines</a>, where we exhibit these, please feel free to send a message to my email: <a href="mailto:dimasakajoshua@gmail.com">dimasakajoshua@gmail.com</a></p>